databricks/terraform-provider-databricks/docs/guides/aws-e2-firewall-workspace.md

 ```
 ### AWS Firewall

-As next step, we are going to create AWS Network Firewall with Firewall Policy that we defined in previous step.
+As the next step, we are going to create an AWS Network Firewall with the Firewall Policy that we defined in the previous step.

 ```hcl
 resource "aws_networkfirewall_firewall" "exfiltration_firewall" {